bulentAkgul/laravel-query-helper/README.md

 $users = User::filter($request->filters)->get();
 ```

-When you call `filter` method, it will generate a filtering array throughout the `filters` array on odels starting from `User` model recursively.
+When you call `filter` method, it will generate a filtering array throughout the `filters` array on models starting from `User` recursively.

 To prevent infinite loop in recursion, we stop each branch when they go back to main class after adding main class to the tree.
 That means You can filter by the following logic:
 - Users that have cetain roles that belongs to some users.
+-
 This example might not be seen very usefull, but it explains the capability.

 Since it's an expensive operation to construct the filtering array, we will cache it when it's created first time.